Course Transfer - Undergraduate

 - It is your responsibility to re-enrol in units and re-register in classes in your new degree once the transfer is processed.

 - A new admission will be made in the newest curriculum for your chosen course.

 - Where applicable, previously passed units within in your old degree, will be transferred to your new course.
 Failed or withdrawn units will not be transferred, but they will remain on your transcript under your previous admission.

 - Any pre-existing RPL will be reassessed and if applicable will be added to your new degree.

 The Academic Standing from your old degree will be applied to your new degree shortly after your course transfer has been completed.

 Students with an Academic Standing of Conditional Enrolment must seek academic advice prior to submitting a transfer request.

-Students with an Academic Standing of Suspension, Probation or Exclusion are not eligible to apply.
+Students with an Academic Standing of Suspension or Exclusion are not eligible to apply for course transfer.